Africa

 SASUF – South Africa Sweden University Forum

-Lund University is a member of the SASUF project (South Africa Sweden University Forum), together with 14 other Swedish and 22 South African universities.
-SASUF is coordinated by Uppsala University and is a cooperation project between universities, organisations and authorities in Sweden and South Africa.
-Funding comes from STINT, South African National Research Foundation (NRF) and Department of Higher Education and Training (DHET).
+Lund University is a partner in SASUF (South Africa Sweden University Forum) together with 14 Swedish and 26 South African partner universities.
+SASUF is coordinated by Uppsala University and is a collaborative project between universities, organisations and authorities in Sweden and South Africa.
+Funding comes from STINT, the South African National Research Foundation (NRF) and the Department of Higher Educations and Training (DHET).
 Swedish universities co-finance the project.

 Southern African–Nordic Centre – SANORD